OCR4all/LAREX/README.md

 	* (To start Tomcat automatically at system boot `systemctl enable tomcat8`)

 ### Windows
-This guide uses eclipse to simplify the setup
+This guide uses eclipse to simplify the setup on Windows

 * Install _Eclipse IDE for Enterprise Java Developers_ from the [official website](https://www.eclipse.org/downloads/packages/)
 * Download tomcat 8 or up from the [official website](http://tomcat.apache.org/download-90.cgi)